rajsawala/series-parallel-hev-simulink-stateflow/README.md

 This repository contains the Simulink model and supporting source files for a **Series-Parallel Hybrid Electric Vehicle (HEV)** model developed under **KPIT Apex Lab**.

-The project focuses on HEV energy management, torque split control, battery modelling, motor/generator control, regenerative braking, and vehicle-level simulation using MATLAB Simulink, Stateflow, and Simscape.
+The project focuses on HEV energy management, torque split control, battery modelling, motor/generator control, regenerative braking, and vehicle-level simulation using **MATLAB Simulink, Stateflow, and Simscape**.

 ---